LayerManager/layman/REST.md

 ### DELETE Layer
 Delete existing layer and all associated sources, including vector data file and DB table.
+It is possible to delete layer, whose publication process is still running.
+In such case, the publication process is aborted safely.

 #### Request
 No action parameters.